 This is a guest post by Capable Men.

-Our traveling lifestyle may find us slacking in our individual training routines and our fitness will inevitably suffer.
-Our travels can often offer obstacles in our efforts to maintain high fitness standards but as aspiring capable men we all have an obligation to remain disciplined and adaptable to such challenges.
+Our travelling lifestyle may find us slacking in our individual training routines and our fitness will inevitably suffer.
+Our travels can often offer obstacles in our efforts to maintain high fitness standards but as aspiring capable men, we all have an obligation to remain disciplined and adaptable to such challenges.
 Today we’ll be looking at some tips for staying strong on the road.

 Not every hotel is going to offer the same stuff, but we’ll now get creative and take a look at our makeshift workout equipment:

 The Bed: Let’s start with the thing I’m sure your room has.
 Give it a lift, there’s a good chance your bed is pretty heavy and will give us something to work with.